Back/How I AI

 Step 4: Categorize and Prioritize Errors by Frequency Counting

-Once you have a collection of notes, the next step is to categorize them.
-You can use an LLM like ChatGPT to help bucket notes into common themes, though some back-and-forth might be needed to refine categories.
-The ultimate goal is simple: count the frequency of each error category.
-This frequency count provides a clear, prioritized list of problems to address.
+Once you have a bunch of notes, it's time to categorize them.
+You can use an LLM like ChatGPT to help group your notes into common themes, though it might take a little back-and-forth to get the categories right.
+Then, you just count how many times each error category shows up.
+This simple frequency count gives you a clear, prioritized list of what to fix.

 • Process: Aggregate all your notes.
 Use an LLM or manual review to group similar notes into error categories (e.g., "transfer and handoff issues," "tour scheduling issues," "incorrect information").
 Count how many times each category appears.